Healthy Homes Assessment Stokes Valley

 Draught Stopping Stokes Valley

-If a draught is felt from unreasonable gaps or holes, it needs to be closed.
+If a draught is felt through gaps that are too large or holes that it requirements to be closed.

-What are unjustifiable gaps or holes?
+What are unreasonable gaps or holes?

 Find the complete specifications to the Healthy Homes draught stopping requirements.